Should I Get a Brachioplasty Consultation During the Private Health Fund Waiting Period?

 The answer is Yes.

-However, patients must come in for a physical examination with Doctor Bernard prior to surgery.
+However, patients must still come in for a physical examination with Doctor Bernard prior to surgery.
 While video has been helpful for assessing skin removal, nothing beats a physical exam.

 How much does an arm lift consultation cost?